opentable/mercury/docs/integration-runbook.md

 ### Step 3: create a mercury.json file in /

-The `mercury.json` file is the one required addition to your project.
+The `mercury.json` file is the one addition you'll need to make to your project.
 Let's take a look at this example:

 ``` json
 {